wuan/gh-stats/README.md

 Views and clones require a token with repo write access to work.

+The information is pushed to a tags enabled StatsD service on default port 8125 on `localhost`.

 Token useage is encouraged to overcome the API limit for requests without token

 ## Usage